TannaciousXP/JavaScript30/01 - JavaScript Drum Kit/DRUMKIT.md

 </div>
 ```

-- <kbd> is a tag they set up in style.css
+- <kbd> is a tag that accepts keyboard inputs
 - "data-key" is a custom data attributes which are intended to store custom data private to the page or application, for which they are no more appropriate attributes or elements

 ```